-Food, wine, and wilderness--three things that I, as a foodie Californian love, and few of the reasons you should plan a trip to Southern Oregon.
+Food, wine, and wilderness--three things that we love, and few of the reasons you should plan a trip to Southern Oregon.

 Oregon has long been an adventure seeker's destination and the southern part of the state offers a diverse mix of landscapes.
 From lush forests and meadows, raging rivers, and North America's deepest lake, the area is popular with nature lovers.